lutusp/Shell-scripts-search-for-large-directories-and-or-files/README.md

 # Shell-scripts-search-for-large-directories-and-or-files

-THese simple shell scripts find largest files and / or directories on a Linux system.
+These simple shell scripts find largest files and / or directories on a Linux system.
 They format the results in a useful way, sorted by size and thousands are delimited by your locale's delimited.
 Example:

 ```
 $ find_largest_files.sh /usr/bin